Global China Studies (GCHN-SHU)

 Typically offered Fall

 Fall Semester: Methodologies in China Studies; Spring Semester: Research Project Seminar.
 The first semester of this two-semester capstone course will focus on examining the importance and shortcomings of Chinese primary sources and data, familiarizing with and learning how to access and use key archives, museums, libraries, research tools, databases, and digital websites, and analyzing some of the pivotal books and articles on China.
 Students will also draft a research proposal, with a preliminary bibliography, and identify a faculty mentor for the second semester of the capstone course.
 During the second semester, students will work primarily with their respective mentors, but are required to also participate and make presentations at a weekly research seminar.
 Those opting for Advanced GCS major must demonstrate competency in reading and analyzing Chinese language sources.
-Pre-requisite: Senior Standing GCS Major Fulfillment: GCS Two-semester Capstone Course.
+Pre-requisite: Senior Standing in GCS Primary Major Fulfillment: GCS Two-semester Capstone Course.

 Grading: Ugrd Shanghai Graded